svngoku/go-for-ts-devs/README.md

-# Go for JavaScript Developers
+# Go for TypeScript Developers

 In this repo, you will learn more about about Golang.